geoschem/geos-chem-shared-docs/supplemental-guides/netcdf-guide.rst

 to the :ref:`COARDS netCDF conventions <coards-guide>`.
 You can use the `isCoards script
 <https://github.com/geoschem/netcdf-scripts/blob/main/scripts/isCoards>`_
+(from our `netcdf-scripts repository at GitHub
-to determine if a netCDF file adheres to the COARDS conventions.
+<https://github.com/geoschem/netcdf-scripts>`_) to determine if a
+netCDF file adheres to the COARDS conventions.

 Run the :file:`isCoards` script at the command line on any netCDF file, and you will receive a report as to which elements of the file do not